Eynnzerr/h264_qpblock/readme.md

 - Remove dependency on [libchaos](https://github.com/ChaoticEnigma/libchaos) and use purely C++ standard library instead
 - Use latest version of FFmpeg and x264, which means no deprecated API is used
 - Input mp4 for output mp4 instead of h264 for h264
-- Fix the bug that will lead to frame loss in [h264-roi](https://github.com/ChaoticEnigma/h264-roi)
+- Fix the bug that will lead to incorrect frame number count in [h264-roi](https://github.com/ChaoticEnigma/h264-roi)
 - Fix the bug that relative path will be parsed as absolute path in [h264-roi](https://github.com/ChaoticEnigma/h264-roi)
 - Fix the bug that B frames are not applied